Summary Statistics and Insights

 Summary

-• You computed descriptive statistics for numeric and categorical variables
+• you computed descriptive statistics for numeric and categorical variables